After a recent girls night out, I told a friend that I would love to be good at doing my own makeup.

 Here’s the thing... the goal is the motivation.
 The discipline comes naturally when you want something enough.
 But if you don’t have the motivation, then maybe it’s not the right goal for you.
 Because at the end of the day, a coach can give you the programming, the encouraging words, and the direction…. yet it’s pretty hard for a coach to give someone motivation.
 No one can force another human to WANT to do something; that’s something that has to come from within.

-With every boring minute you spend on mobility, or every cookie that you proudly refuse, or every challenging pull-up negative that you perform; you’re one little step closer to reaching your goal.
-That’s motivation.
-That’s exciting!
+With every boring minute you spend on mobility, or every cookie that you proudly refuse, or every challenging pull-up negative that you perform; you’re one little step closer to reaching your goal, and finally seeing those results.
+That’s motivation - and that’s exciting!

 So once you have that plan in place, celebrate the small wins along the way, and quit stressing that you’re not at your destination just yet.
-Time will pass and before you know it, you’ll look back at your starting point from weeks/months/years ago, and be amazed at how far you’ve come.
+Time will pass and before you know it, you’ll look back at your starting point from weeks/months/years ago, and be amazed at how far you’ve come, and what your CrossFit results suddenly look like.

-So what are your goals?
+So what are your CrossFit goals?
 Or are they still just wishes?